Lynch motor: Production

 Small-scale production in 1988 with the electric vehicle conversion firm London Innovation and later with the Lynch Electric Motor Company (LEMCO).
 In 1989 four of them powered the boat An Stradag, driven by the Countess of Arran, to a world record speed for an electric boat of just over 80 kph.
 The motor was adopted by the Swiss company ASMO for use in its electric go-kart drive systems.
 Its efficiency extends the life of the batteries and so improves the economics of running an electric kart track.

 The patents and license rights for the manufacturing of the Lynch motor are held by the Lynch IP company, which has sold a license to Briggs and Stratton to manufacture the ETEK motor.

 LEMCO continued to manufacture motors and now trades under the name of LMC (Lynch Motor Company) which now owns the Lynch IP company and therefore all rights and patents pertaining to the motor.

 In 2009, Cedric Lynch parted company with LMC and is working for Agni Motors, which is producing similar motors.

 Lynch motors are mentioned as being a unique product in the documentary "The White Diamond" about a lighter than air ship: "This is actually an interesting motor.
 It is designed by somebody called Lynch in England.
 He never went to University and doesn't know any mathematics and stuff like that, but he taught himself electrical engineering.
 And it turns out the motor he made is one of the world's leading motors in terms of power and mass.
 Lynch developed his own kind of algebra to do that but no other academic can understand what he's doing, but he seems to know more than many academics in electrical engineering departments because this motor is of very good performance ... the best that I could find."

-Lynch motors powered world's first manned electric helicopter, designed and flown by Pascal Chretien.
-This unique helicopter set a Guinness World Record on August 12, 2011 and received the IDTechEx Electric Vehicles Land Sea & Air award in 2012.
+Lynch motors powered world's first crewed electric helicopter, designed and flown by Pascal Chretien.
+This unique helicopter set a Guinness World Record on 12 August 2011, and received the IDTechEx Electric Vehicles Land Sea & Air award in 2012.